magmide/magmide/README.md

 It also makes it extremely easy to create custom symbolic notation that makes code much more difficult to learn and understand.
 Allowing custom symbolic notation is a bad design choice, since it blurs the line between the primitive notations defined by the language (which are reasonable to expect as prerequisite knowledge for all users) and custom notations.
 Although Coq makes it possible to query for notation definitions, this is again just more maintenance burden and complexity that still adds significant reading friction.

-Magma's metaprogramming system won't allow unsignified custom symbolic notation, and will require all metaprogrammatic concepts to be syntactically scoped within known identifiers.
-In Rust macros are always explicit with an annotation or a `macro_name!` syntax, and something similar will be true in Magma.
-More information can be found [in the rough `posts/design-of-magma.md` page](./posts/design-of-magma.md).
+Magmide's metaprogramming system won't allow unsignified custom symbolic notation, and will require all metaprogrammatic concepts to be syntactically scoped within known identifiers.
+In Rust macros are always explicit with an annotation or a `macro_name!` syntax, and something similar will be true in Magmide.
+More information can be found [in the rough `posts/design-of-magmide.md` page](./posts/design-of-magmide.md).

 ## How would trackable effects compare with algebraic effects?

-There's a ton of overlap between the algebraic effects used in a language like [Koka](https://koka-lang.github.io/koka/doc/index.html) and the trackable effects planned for Magma.
+There's a ton of overlap between the algebraic effects used in a language like [Koka](https://koka-lang.github.io/koka/doc/index.html) and the trackable effects planned for Magmide.
 Trackable effects are actually general enough to *implement* algebraic effects, so there are some subtle differences.

 On the surface level the actual theoretical structure is different.
 Algebraic effects are "created" by certain operations and then "wrap" the results of functions.
 Trackable effects are defined by *starting* with some token representing a "clean slate", and then pieces of that token are given up to perform possibly effectful operations, and only given back if a proof that the operation is in fact "safe" is given.